HNK - Aida

 Ivo Gamulin, Lovre Gujinović, Josip Švagelj

-Orchestra and Chorus of the Croatian National Theatre in Zagreb
+Orchestra and Choir of the Croatian National Theatre in Zagreb

 Stage Managers